Anti-mouse PD-1 Antibody (CD279, RMP1-14.1) | PA007162.r2a

 Recombinant Rat IgG2a Isotype Control Antibody, In vivo Grade

-Syd Labs provides the following anti-mouse PD-L1 / PD-1 MAb:
+Syd Labs provides the following anti-mouse PD-L1 / PD-1 antibodies:

 Question: Which anti-mouse PD1 antibody works the best?